-Symptoms typically develop around the sixth week of pregnancy.
+Ectopic pregnancy symptoms typically develop around the sixth week of pregnancy.
 This is about two weeks after a missed period if you have regular periods.
 However, symptoms may develop at any time between 4 and 10 weeks of pregnancy.
 You may not be aware that you are pregnant.
 For example, your periods may not be regular, or you may be using contraception and not realise it has failed.
-Symptoms can also start about the time a period is due.
+Ectopic pregnancy symptoms can also start about the time a period is due.
 At first you may think the symptoms are just a late period.

 - Pain on one side of the lower tummy (abdomen).
 It may develop sharply, or may slowly get worse over several days.
 It can become severe.

 - Vaginal bleeding often occurs but not always.
 It is often different to the bleeding of a period.
 For example, the bleeding may be heavier or lighter than a normal period.
 The blood may look darker.
 However, you may think the bleeding is a late period.